Skip to content Skip to main menu

 We will build on our strong relationships with local authorities and community groups across LLR so our work is firmly anchored in local agendas.
 Our work will:

-• Proactively build on the partnerships we have developed with African, Afro Caribbean, Asian and East European groups and seek to develop more ways to enable the business community to partner with them to share skills and knowledge.
+• Proactively build on the partnerships we have developed with diverse community groups and seek to develop more ways to enable the business community to partner with them to share skills and knowledge.

 • Proactively support neighbourhood youth work initiatives, where business, community and public sector work in partnership to support young people especially those who are vulnerable and at risk.